 Thank you for appreciating the severity of this matter.

-If you have any questions regarding this topic or anything else related to Professional Standards, please don’t hesitate to contact Amanda Withrow, Senior Director of Professional Standards and Member Care.
+If you have any questions regarding this topic or anything else related to Professional Standards, please don’t hesitate to contact our Professional Standards Team at firstname.lastname@example.org.